The health office is open from 8:00 a.m. to 2:40 p.m.

 All medications, including over the counter, you wish for your child to take must be provided to the nurse.
-The health office does not stock Tylenol, Advil, aspirin, etc.
+The health office does stock Tylenol, Ibuprofen, Tums, Benadryl and cough drops.

 The health office needs your permission to dispense medication to your child.
 Medication forms are available in the health office or at the front desk and must be completed when dropping off any medication for your child.
 In accordance with district policy, hand-written notes are not acceptable.